-The salt marsh at Lower Marsh Farm is part of the Tamar-Tavy Estuary, a marine inlet on the Cornish coast into which the Tamar and Tavy rivers flow.
-It was made a Site of Special Scientific Interest in 1991, due to its international importance for nature conservation, in particular as a wintering site for wildfowl and wading birds, the national importance of the marine biology, and the rare and rich flora and fauna on the site.
+The salt marsh at Lower Marsh Farm is part of the Tamar-Tavy Estuary.
+A marine inlet on the Cornish coast into which the Tamar and Tavy rivers flow.
+Lower Marsh Farm was made a Site of Special Scientific Interest in 1991, due to its international importance for nature conservation.
+In particular for its wintering site for wildfowl and wading birds, the national importance of the marine biology.
+We also have rare and rich flora and fauna on the site.

 The Salt Marsh is also an important site for waders which leave the estuary at high tide and feed on the marsh.
-A number of nationally scarce birds have also been recorded, such as glossy ibis, water pipit, water rail, green sandpiper, avocet, little egret and kingfishers.
+Scarce birds have also been recorded at the salt marsh.
+Glossy ibis, water pipit, water rail, green sandpiper, avocet, little egret and kingfishers to name but a few.
 Other species recorded include great crested grebe, dunlin, curlew, shelduck, bartailed godwit, golden plover teal, sedge warbler, heron and barn owls.
-There is also a good population of the short-winged conehead cricket, often found in costal locations with maritime rushes and wet sites, and can often be heard chirping away.
+There is also a good population of the short-winged cone-head cricket.
+You can often hear Maritime rushes chirping away.

-The marsh is also home to the 4 beautiful resident Highland Cows whose grazing conserves the habitat in a natural way by helping to keep the vegetation under control to maintain its open aspect.
-Their gentle cropping helps maintain biodiversity of the landscape by slowing the invasion of trees and helping the marsh to flourish.
+The marsh is also home to the 4 beautiful resident Highland Cows.
+Their grazing conserves the habitat.
+It’s a natural way of helping to keep the vegetation under control to maintain its open aspect.
+With gentle cropping they help maintain biodiversity of the landscape.
+Slowing the invasion of trees and helping the marsh to flourish.